nithish96/nithish96.github.io/_posts/2019-11-15-lotterytickets.md

 <div>
 <h3> Introduction</h3>
   <p>
-  The main goal of neural network pruning is to reduce the size of the network (either by memory or speed or both) by removing the unwanted parts of the network.
+  The main goal of neural network pruning is to reduce the size of the network (either by memory or execution time or both) by removing the unwanted parts of the network.
+Today we will study one of important methods of pruning called Lottery Ticket Hypothesis.
 Main motivation for network pruning is that there are many parameters in the network in which some of them might be redundant and doesnot contribute much to the output.
 Network pruning removes those unwanted parts of the network either by making them zero or removing them from the network. </p>

 <h3>Pruning and its types</h3>

-  Depending on the parts of the network that we prune, pruning can be classified into two types as follows.
+  Depending on the parts of the network that we prune, pruning can be classified into two types -
 		<ol>
 			<li>Structured Pruning - This involves pruning groups of elements like convolutional layer or channel.
 This is also known as coarse-grained pruning.</li>
 			<li>Unstructured Pruning - This involves pruning individual weights based on the connection importances.
 This is also known as fine grained pruning.</li>